-Japanese Milk Bread, also known as Hokkaido Milk Bread and Shokupan Bread is a recipe you NEED in your book.
-Soft like a pillow and with a longer counter life than most loaves, this delicious white sandwich bread will be the perfect addition for your breakfast!
+Japanese Milk Bread, also known as Hokkaido Milk Bread or Shokupan, is a must-have recipe: soft like a pillow and stays fresh longer than most loaves, thanks to the Tangzhong method.

-This bread is perfect for sandwiches and toast, and stays soft for days after baking thanks to the tangzhong method.
-It’s not a complicated recipe to make, and after your first Shokupan, you’ll never want to buy sandwich bread again.
+This bread is ideal for sandwiches and toast, and it stays soft for days thanks to the Tangzhong method.
+It’s not difficult to make, and after trying it once, you’ll never want store-bought sandwich bread again.

 Why Bake This Recipe

-- You want a loaf that’s perfect for sandwiches and toast;
+- It's a perfect choice for sandwiches and toast.

-- This Shokupan has an extra milky in taste thanks to my secret ingredient!
+- It has an extra rich flavor thanks to a secret ingredient.

 How To Make It